 If you have any concerns about a child or family, please contact one of our safeguarding team:

-Tanya Tooby: Headteacher and Designated Safeguarding Lead (DSL)
+Tanya Tooby: Deputy Headteacher and Designated Safeguarding Lead - Little Hayes Nursery School

-Liz Allen: Deputy headteacher and Deputy Designated Safeguarding Lead
+Liz Allen: Deputy Headteacher and Designated Safeguarding Lead - Speedwell Nursery School

 If you are concerned about the wellbeing of a child and our staff are unavailable, contact the First Response Team on 0117 903 6444.
 When their offices are closed, call the Emergency Duty Team on 01454 615 165.